U.S. envoy in fight against Islamic State quits after Syria pullout

 McGurk, who was slated to leave his post in February 2019, objected to Trump's decision to withdraw U.S. troops from Syria, a person familiar with the matter said, and added that Mattis' departure had a "significant impact" on McGurk's resignation.

+Trump, for his part, tweeted late Saturday that McGurk had simply moved up the date of his resignation and added: "Grandstander?"

+"The Fake News is making such a big deal about this nothing event!" he said on Twitter.

-A senior administration official referred to McGurk as "an architect of Obama's failed Iran deal," adding the envoy was already scheduled to leave his post next year.
+A senior administration official referred to McGurk as "an architect of Obama's failed Iran deal."
 Trump earlier this year abandoned a 2015 landmark deal former President Barack Obama reached with Iran to curb its nuclear program.

 McGurk was appointed by Obama in 2015 and has been instrumental in shaping Washington's policy in northern Syria, particularly its backing of Kurdish-led Syrian Democratic Forces (SDF), an alliance of Kurdish and Arab militia that have been fighting Islamic State with U.S. support for three years.